0neand0nly/sugarbag/README.md

 ------

 ### What is the Purpose of development?
-1. Help developers debug easier and faster
+1. Help developers debug easier and faster<br>
 Our plug-in can help developers debug by supporting parameter checking, tracing variables, etc.
-2. Free developers from chores
+2. Free developers from chores<br>
 Our plug-in can free developers from chores by defining useful annotations like @Getter and @Setter that prevent developers from writing getter and setter methods with their own hands.

 ---